lsprangers/lsprangers.github.io/docs/classic_ml/index.md

 #### Linear Regression Interpretability
 These linear equations mentioned above have an easy-to-understand interpretation at a weight level
-- For numeric features: We can directly say "an increase in $x_n$ will cause a $\beta_n$ shift in the output target, all other things similar" which gives us a direct cause and effect for our input and outputs
+- For numeric features: you can directly say "an increase in $x_n$ will cause a $\beta_n$ shift in the output target, all other things similar" which gives us a direct cause and effect for our input and outputs
-- For binary features: The $\beta_n$ is basically all or nothing so if we do not include it, then the target doesn't deviate from the average for that feature
+- For binary features: The $\beta_n$ is basically all or nothing so if you do not include it, then the target doesn't deviate from the average for that feature
 - For categorical variables: Typically you just one-hot-encode things, set one specific category as reference, and interpret them as reference vs other for all categories

 These estimated weights, $\beta_n$, come with confidence intervals, which basically are ranges for the weight estimate that covers the "true" weight with a certain confidence.
 Meaning a 95% confidence interval for a weight of 2 means the true value could range from 1 - 3.
-The interpretation is "If we repeated the estimation 100 times with newly sampled data, the confidence interval would include the true weight 95 / 100 times, given that the linear regression model is the correct model for the data", where correctness depends on whether the relationships in data meet all of the underlying linear regression assumptions
+The interpretation is "If you repeated the estimation 100 times with newly sampled data, the confidence interval would include the true weight 95 / 100 times, given that the linear regression model is the correct model for the data", where correctness depends on whether the relationships in data meet all of the underlying linear regression assumptions

 $\bold{R^2}$ will tell us how much of the total variance of target outcome is explained by the model.
 0 means if doesn't explain anything at all, and 1 means the variance is perfectly explained - if it's negative that means SSE $\gt$ SST and that a model doesn't capture the trend of data, and fits worse than using the mean of the target as a predictions:
 $R^2 = 1 - {{SSE} \over {SST}}$